 If you are under investigation for a criminal matter, or even if you are simply called as a witness, you have rights.
 Among them are the right to remain silent, the right to privacy, and the right to an attorney.
 If you are questioned by police, do not provide any answers other than your identifying information, such as name and date of birth.
 This is true even if you are placed under arrest.
 Politely but firmly insist to contact an attorney and refuse to answer any questions until the attorney is by your side.

 Furthermore, if police ask to search your home, vehicle, or any other property (including your person) without a search warrant, do not grant them permission.
 Knowing your rights and how to invoke them can be the difference between imprisonment and freedom.

 Contact The Law Offices of Bryan R. Kazarian Today

 If you are involved in a criminal investigation, the skilled legal team at The Law Offices of Bryan R. Kazarian can help.
 Whether you are a witness or a suspect, talking to police without legal counsel by your side is never a good idea.
 Our highly-experienced, knowledgeable lawyers have been aggressively defending clients against criminal charges for more than 16 years, and we have an impressive track record of obtaining the results our clients want.
 Do not attempt to undertake this process on your own; a criminal conviction can negatively impact your ability to get housing, a job, certain licenses, or even a loan for the rest of your life.
-Contact The Law Offices of Bryan R. Kazarian today at 855-918-4253 for a free and confidential consultation about your case.
+Contact The Law Offices of Bryan R. Kazarian today at 855-918-4253 for a confidential consultation about your case.